sassoftware/sasoptpy/doc/guide/workspaces.rst

    with so.Workspace(name='my_workspace') as w:
       x = so.Variable(name='x', vartype=so.integer)

-Contents of a workspace can be displayed using :meth:`Workspace.to_optmodel`:
+You can display contents of a workspace by using the :meth:`Workspace.to_optmodel` method:

 .. ipython:: python

    print(w.to_optmodel())

-See the following full example where data is loaded into the server, and a problem is solved using a Workspace:
+See the following full example where data are loaded into the server, and a problem is solved by using a Workspace:

 Create CAS session: